Western diamondback rattlesnake: Reproduction

 Rattlesnakes, including C. atrox, are viviparous.
 Gestation lasts six or seven months, and broods average about a dozen young.
 However, the young stay with the mother for only a few hours before they set off on their own to hunt and find cover, so that the mortality rate is very high.
 Mating occurs in the fall, and the females give birth to as many as 25 young, which may be as long as 30 cm.
 The young are fully capable of delivering a venomous bite from the moment they are born.

 Conservation status

 This species is classified as Least Concern on the IUCN Red List (v3.1, 2001).
 Species are listed as such due to their wide distribution or presumed large population, or because they are unlikely to be declining fast enough to qualify for listing in a more threatened category.
 The population trend was stable when assessed in 2007.

 They are also heavily collected from the wild, frequently being drawn out of their hiding places with gasoline and used in rattlesnake roundups, where they are killed for food, skins and entertainment.

-This Western diamondback rattlesnake may be the most common rattlesnake species found in homes and in direct conflict with human development in the American Southwest, in particularly in the rapidly expanding metro areas of Phoenix and Tucson.
+This Western diamondback rattlesnake may be the most common rattlesnake species found in homes and in direct conflict with human development in the American Southwest, particularly in the rapidly expanding metro areas of Phoenix and Tucson.
 Relocation of animals is seen as a sometimes controversial management solution.